Connect with others who understand.

 • Getting a manicure or pedicure at a nail salon

-The American Academy of Dermatology also lists psoriasis as a risk factor for nail fungus, since psoriatic nails can split or lift from the nail bed, leaving you more susceptible to infection.
+The American Academy of Dermatology also lists psoriasis as a risk factor for nail fungus.

-While you cannot spread nail psoriasis to other people, the same is not true of fungal nail infections.
-If you’ve been diagnosed with nail fungus, ask your health care provider how to protect your friends, family, and other people from getting it.
+You can’t spread nail psoriasis to other people, but the same isn’t true of fungal nail infections.
+If you’ve been diagnosed with nail fungus, ask your healthcare provider how to protect your friends, family, and other people from getting it.

 2. Nail Psoriasis Is Unlikely To Cause an Odor

-Nail changes or discoloration accompanied by a foul odor are more likely to indicate nail fungus than nail psoriasis.
-That unpleasant smell is caused by microorganisms feeding on your body.
-While not all fungal nail infections smell, a foul odor is not a symptom of nail psoriasis.
+Nails that look different or change color and also have a foul odor are more likely to be affected by a nail fungus than by nail psoriasis.
+The unpleasant smell comes from tiny microorganisms (germs) that feed on your skin or nails.
+Not all fungal nail infections smell, but if there is a strong odor, it’s probably not nail psoriasis.

 Nail Psoriasis Symptoms

-While plaque psoriasis often causes raised, scaly patches on the skin that may flake, itch, burn, or sting, psoriatic nail disease creates symptoms unique to the fingernails and toenails.
+Plaque psoriasis usually causes raised, scaly patches on the skin that can flake, itch, burn, or sting.
+However, psoriatic nail disease shows up differently, affecting the fingernails and toenails with its own set of symptoms.

 Symptoms of nail psoriasis include:

-• Pitting — Divots or small pits on the surface of the nail
+• Pitting — Tiny dents or pits on the surface of the nail

 • Discoloration — Red, yellow, pink, or dark brown splotches